-A local pediatrician with Northwestern Medicine said fully vaccinating youth is key to ensuring a level of herd immunity is reached, which in turn will enable a faster return to pre-pandemic lifestyles.
+A pediatrician with Northwestern Medicine said fully vaccinating youth is key to ensuring a level of herd immunity is reached, which in turn will enable a faster return to pre-pandemic lifestyles.

 What parents should know: A Q&A with Northwestern Medicine pediatrician